-The School of Interior Design at the University of Tennessee offers a four year CIDA credited curriculum that leads to a Bachelor of Science in Interior Design.
+The School of Interior Architecture offers a four-year CIDA-accredited curriculum that leads to a Bachelor of Science in Interior Design.
 The following are distinguishing characteristics and experiences offered by the college and school that uniquely prepare you for professional practice in design.

 Design and learn with related disciplines at the University of Tennessee Knoxville.
 As reported in the 2015 American Society of Interior Designers state of the industry report “…the best design solutions come from pulling together an interdisciplinary team from the very beginning of the process.
 Waiting until later just doesn’t work.”
 At the University of Tennessee you learn in joint enrollment courses and open collaborative studio environments with architecture and landscape architecture students.

-Interior Design + Architecture.
-The Interior Design Program at the University of Tennessee offers a unique track of study where students can complete a degree in Interior Design and qualify to apply for a 2.5 year Master of Architecture degree.
-In six calendar years of studies students can earn two professional design degrees.
+The Interior Architecture program offers a unique track of study where students can complete a degree in Interior Architecture and qualify to apply for a 2.5-year Master of Architecture degree.
+In six calendar years of studies, students can earn two professional design degrees.

 We want to meet you…